Akira (manga): Themes

 Akira, like some of Otomo's other works (such as Domu), revolves around the basic idea of individuals with superhuman powers, especially psychokinetic abilities.
-However, these are not central to the story, which instead concerns itself with character, societal pressures and political machination.
-Motifs common in the manga include youth alienation, government corruption and inefficiency, and a military grounded in old-fashioned Japanese honor, displeased with the compromises of modern society.
+These are not central to the story, however, which instead concerns itself with character, societal pressures and political machination.
+Motifs common in Akira include youth alienation, government corruption and inefficiency, and a military grounded in old-fashioned Japanese honor, displeased with the compromises of modern society.

-Jenny Kwok Wah Lau writes in Multiple Modernities that Akira is a "direct outgrowth of war and postwar experiences."
-She argues that Otomo grounds the work in recent Japanese history and culture, using the atomic bombing of Japan during World War II, alongside the economic resurgence and issues relating to overcrowding as inspirations and underlying issues.
+American film historian David Desser writes in Multiple Modernities that Akira is a "direct outgrowth of war and postwar experiences."
+He argues that Otomo grounds the work in recent Japanese history and culture, using the atomic bombing of Japan during World War II, alongside the economic resurgence and issues relating to overcrowding as inspirations and underlying issues.
 Thematically, the work centers on the nature of youth to rebel against authority, control methods, community building and the transformation experienced in adolescent passage.
 The latter is best represented in the work by the morphing experienced by characters.

-Susan J. Napier identified this morphing and metamorphosis as a factor that marks the work as postmodern: "a genre which suggests that identity is in constant fluctuation."
+Manga critic Susan J. Napier identifies this morphing and metamorphosis as a factor that marks the work as postmodern: "a genre which suggests that identity is in constant fluctuation."
 She also sees the work as an attack on the Japanese establishment, arguing that Otomo satirizes aspects of Japanese culture: in particular, schooling and the rush for new technology.
 Akiras central image of characters aimlessly roaming the streets on motorbikes is seen to represent the futility of the quest for self-knowledge.
 The work also focuses on loss, with all characters in some form orphaned and having no sense of history.
 The landscapes depicted are ruinous, with old Tokyo represented only by a dark crater.
 The nihilistic nature of the work is felt by Napier to tie into a wider theme of pessimism present in Japanese fantasy literature of the 1980s.

-According to Dolores P. Martinez, the serial nature of the work influenced the storyline structure, allowing for numerous sub-plots, a large cast, and an extended middle sequence.
+According to anthropologist Dolores P. Martinez, the serial nature of the work influenced the storyline structure, allowing for numerous sub-plots, a large cast, and an extended middle sequence.
 This allowed for a focus on destructive imagery and afforded Otomo the chance to portray a strong sense of movement.
 The work has no consistent main character, but Kaneda and Tetsuo are featured the most prominently throughout.